s-haider10/VidExplainAgent/README.md

 An AI-powered system that makes STEM video content accessible to blind and low vision (BLV) learners through automated visual description generation and interactive question-answering.

-We annonated the ground truth, you can see the data at `evaluation/data/ground_truth`
+- We annonated the ground truth, you can see the data at `evaluation/data/ground_truth`
+- Please see the paper with updated graphics `Paper_VidExplainAgent`

 ## 🎯 Overview